naviqore/.github/profile/README.md

 Our approach involves the following key components:

-1. **Data Source**: We utilize public transit schedules in the General Transit Feed Specification (GTFS) format as data source.
+1. **Data Source**: We use public transit schedules in the General Transit Feed Specification (GTFS) format as data source.
 GTFS provides a standardized format for transit schedules, including static information (such as stop times, routes, and trips) and eventually real-time updates.